JeremiahKaren/35percent.github.io/_posts/2019-10-12-affordable-housing-monitoring-audit.md

 We didn't have time to go through the entire dataset so we took the twenty largest schemes and cross checked them against Southwark's audit.

 ![](http://35percent.org/img/audit_extract.png)

+## Missing permissions
+Cross-check the references from LDD against audit and see what is missing.
+Also against that paper list I have.

+Silwood 4a - 06/AP/0394